niels-demeyer/immo-eliza-ml/README.md

 ## Description 📝

-This project aims to make a price prediction model using machine learning.
+This project aims to make a price prediction model for real estate using machine learning.
+You can check out the result via [this link.](https://immo-eliza-ml-niels-demeyer.streamlit.app/)

 ## Table of Contents